 Utopia Kitchen 13-Piece Knife Block Set

 This excellent set is comprised of 100% stainless steel blades.
 As such, they are rust resistant, tarnish resistant, and hold an edge.
-This set contains all the tools a chef will typically need, including a bread knife, carving knife, paring knife, utility knife, scissors, and a steak knife all stored in an attractive rubberwood knife block.
+The handles of the blades are made from polypropylene plastic, which is strong and resistant to moisture and both basic and acidic chemicals.
+This set contains all the tools a chef will typically need, including an 8″ bread knife, 8″ carving knife, 8″ Chef’s knife, a 3.5″ paring knife, 5″ utility knife, scissors, and 6 steak knives all stored in an attractive rubberwood knife block.

 Cuisinart 15-Piece Stainless Steel Knife Block Set

-Cuisinart is renowned for producing quality kitchen accoutrements at affordable prices.
-This set contains chef’s knife, slicing knife, santoku knife, serrated utility knife, paring knife, bird’s beak paring knife, sharpening steel and all-purpose household shears, all housed in a synthetic block.
+Cuisinart is renowned for producing quality kitchen accouterments at affordable prices.
+This set contains an 8″ chef’s knife, 8″ slicing knife, 7″ santoku knife, 5.5″ serrated utility knife, 3.5″ paring knife, 3.5″ bird’s beak paring knife, 8″ sharpening steel, all-purpose household shears, and 4.5″ steak knives (6), all housed in a synthetic block.
 These ergonomically correct knives have a stylish, modern look.
 They are made entirely of high carbon stainless steel.
 You can be assured of the quality of this knife set as Cuisinart stands behind it with a lifetime warranty.

 Here is a slightly nicer 15-piece Cuisinart set (see pricing on Amazon here).